-10. Low throughput is observed with LPe16000-series adapters, when only one Tx queue is created on the interface.
+11. Low throughput is observed with Emulex LPe16000-series adapters, when only one Tx queue is created on the interface.

-11. In UMC configuration with 4-port OCe14000-series adapters, minimum bandwidth is not working as expected with default number of (7) queues.
+12. In multichannel configurations with 4-port Emulex OCe14000-series adapters, the minimum bandwidth is not working as expected with default number of (7) queues.

-Reduce the number of queues to 4 via "ethtool -L eth<X> combined 4" command for minimum bandwidth configured to work as expected.
+Reduce the number of queues to 4 using the ethtool -L eth<X> combined 4 command for minimum bandwidth configured to work as expected.

-12. When VxLAN offload is enabled in a OCe14000-series adapter, TCP connections through other tunnel interfaces like GRE or IPIP in the adapter may not work.
+13. When VxLAN offload is enabled in an Emulex OCe14000-series adapter, the TCP connections through other tunnel interfaces like GRE or IPIP in the adapter may not work.

 This is because checksum offload is not supported for tunnels other than VxLAN.
-When VxLAN offload is enabled, the driver message "Enabled VxLAN offloads for UDP port <port-num>" is displayed as the output of dmesg command.
+When VxLAN offload is enabled, the driver message Enabled VxLAN offloads for UDP port cport-num> is displayed as the output of dmesg command.

-Disable TX checksum offload in the adapter port on which other tunnel interfaces like GRE/IPIP are configured.
+Disable Tx checksum offload in the adapter port on which other tunnel interfaces like GRE/IPIP are configured.